latticexyz/mud/.changeset/itchy-countries-worry.md

 "@latticexyz/explorer": patch
 ---

-Enhance Explorer's with SQL syntax highlighting, autocomplete, and query validation.
+Explore page now has a full-featured SQL editor with syntax highlighting, autocomplete, and query validation.